igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Linguistic Interface (1999-2005)</strong>
   <br>
   Before writing code, Igor was decoding human languages.
 Through exposure to video games and TV shows (mostly crime procedurals), he taught himself <strong>English</strong>, followed by conversational proficiency in <strong>Spanish</strong> through self-study, and excelled academically in <strong>French</strong>.
-Growing up speaking <strong>Serbian</strong> gave him natural comprehension of related <em>South Slavic</em> languages (Croatian, Bosnian, Montenegrin).
+Growing up speaking <strong>Serbian</strong> gave him natural comprehension of related <em>South Slavic</em> languages (Croatian, Bosnian and Montenegrin).
 This period established his ability to recognize patterns and syntax, skills he would soon transfer to machines.
 Simultaneously, his creative side was also nurtured when his music professor invited him to join the school choir and later to perform as a soloist.
   <br>
   <br>
   <strong>The First Code (2006-2007)</strong>